bogstandard/lapland-golf-club/index.md

 ### How do I establish my own club?

-Please speak with the [groundskeeper](https://github.com/bogstandard/) about this or copy this repo!
-Take a look at the `_config.yml` file and you should figure it out if you've got smarts.
-Hint; Use Github Pages with our custom theme.

-Checkout the [Club readme](https://github.com/bogstandard/lapland-golf-club) for more information.
+Read the [Club readme](https://github.com/bogstandard/lapland-golf-club) for more information.